Djiit/website/blog/2020-02-15-Renovate-and-Github-Actions.md

 tags: [Github Actions, Renovate, DevOps, Dependencies Management]
 ---

-With a little help from [Renovate](https://renovate.whitesourcesoftware.com/) and the powerfull [Github Actions](https://github.com/features/actions), it's becoming really easy to keep your dependencies up-to-date automatically.
-Let's see how we can easily setup an automated workflows to handle this for us for free!
+With a little help from [Renovate](https://renovate.whitesourcesoftware.com/) and the powerful [Github Actions](https://github.com/features/actions), it's becoming really easy to keep your dependencies up-to-date automatically.
+Let's see how we can easily setup an automated workflow to handle this for us for free!

 # Renovate all the things

 In a few words : Renovate automatically keeps your dependencies up to date by regularly checking for available updates and opening PRs on your repository, using all your already available CI mechanisms.

 Seems great, right ?
-Let's see how that works :
+Let's see how it works :

 The first time you run it, it will try to detect which language you use, or if you have a Dockerfile, and so on.
 It will then create a PR with an initial configuration (in a `renovate.json`) so you can get started quickly.

 Then, it will open PRs with updated dependencies.
 If you have some CI system testing your PRs, you will quickly see if the proposed changes passes the tests or not.
 If everything is green, you can safely merge the PR !
-You can even tell Renovate to automatically merge the PR the next time it scans your repository if all tests pass.
+You can even tell Renovate to automatically merge the PR, if all tests pass the next time it scans your repository.

 ![Example of Renovate PR](./images/renovate-example-pr.png)